 Perlman, Elaine S. (esp2012)Skip to content Skip to main navigation

-Elaine Perlman received her Bachelor of Arts in English and economics from Wesleyan University and her Master of Arts in Curriculum and Teaching from Teachers College, Columbia University.
-In addition, She has a degree in School Administration from Shippensburg State University.
+Elaine Perlman earned her Bachelor of Arts in English and economics from Wesleyan University and her Master of Arts in curriculum and teaching from Teachers College, Columbia University.
+In addition, Elaine has a degree in school administration from Shippensburg State University.

-She has taught for thirty years at schools ranging from the American International School of Budapest to New York City public schools.
+Elaine has taught for thirty years in schools ranging from the American International School of Budapest to New York City public schools.
 She has a school administrator and supervisor certificate and is certified to teach nursery, kindergarten, grades 1-6, and English 7-12.
 She has been a classroom teacher of grades 2-11 and, for seven years, a teacher of children under the age of five.
-She was a school specialist in nutrition in public schools as well as a middle school Dean and a Director of Admissions for the preK through twelfth grade at Columbia Grammar and Preparatory, the largest independent school in Manhattan.
+In addition, she was a public school specialist in nutrition as well as a middle school Dean and a Director of Admissions for the preK through twelfth grade at Columbia Grammar and Preparatory, the largest independent school in Manhattan.

-From 2014-2016, Elaine Perlman was an induction mentor for Teaching Residents @ Teachers College and the Peace Corps Fellows Program.
-She has painted four school murals and hopes to paint many more.
+Elaine was a mentor for Teaching Residents @ Teachers College and the Peace Corps Fellows Program.
+She has painted eight school murals and hopes to paint many more.
 Elaine has medaled in the Teachers College annual Cook-Off three times.

-In addition to being the Director of the Peace Corps Fellows Program since 2016, Elaine is a seventh and eighth grade English and history teacher at the Harlem Educational Activities Fund and a Parents League advisor.
-She became the Director of the Peace Corps Fellows Program in 2016.
+In addition to being the Director of the Peace Corps Fellows Program since 2016, Elaine is a seventh and eighth grade English and history teacher at the Harlem Educational Activities Fund after school program and a preschool advisor for the Parents League.